FernandoBasso/ReadTheDocs-Dev-How-To/docs/cmdline/index.rst

 Yes, that website sucks.
 Not the contents of the website, but the way it works!

 The whole thing is full of iframes.
-URLs don't change when we click on sidebar links which means it is impossible to share or bookmark different URLs because they don't change -- only the iframes content do.
+URLs don't change (only the iframes contents do) when we click on sidebar links which means it is impossible to share or bookmark different URLs do.
 HOWEVER, if we **open links on a new tab** then we get out of the iframe hell thing.
 So, open links on a new tab when you need the URL for that link.

 GNU Coreutils